ernstc/VisualStudioSolutionSecrets/README.md

 ## Checking the status

-The `status` command let you check for the status of the tool.
+The `status` command lets you check for the status of the tool.
 The command below checks if the encryption key has been defined and if the tool has been authorized to access GitHub Gists:
 ```shell
 vs-secrets status
 ```